Longer life, better memory. Yes, coffee is the new health drink

 It can help to beat depression

-Drinking three or four cups of coffee may act as a mild antidepressant by increasing production of certain “feel-good” chemicals in the brain, such as serotonin, suggests one study.
-The 2011 research led by Harvard School of Public Health found that the risk of depression was 20 per cent lower among women who drank four or more cups of caffeinated coffee than among those who drank little or none.
+Drinking three or four cups of coffee may act as a mild antidepressant by increasing the production of certain “feel-good” chemicals in the brain, such as serotonin, suggests one study.
+The 2011 research led by the Harvard School of Public Health found that the risk of depression was 20 per cent lower among women who drank four or more cups of caffeinated coffee than among those who drank little or none.

 But coffee does have some drawbacks . . .

 One of the most significant side-effects is insomnia, or at the very least disrupted sleep.
 Research by the American Academy of Sleep Medicine warned that 400mg of caffeine – about three or four cups of coffee – consumed even six hours before bedtime can significantly interfere with sleep patterns.
 Some people choose to counter this by looking for foods high in terpenes to have alongside their brew, which could help others as well.
 When the researchers measured the total sleep time of study participants who had consumed coffee at bedtime, or three and even six hours before bedtime, they found that it was reduced by more than one hour on average.
 Caffeine in coffee has also been linked to an increase in blood pressure.
 You could Click Here to read if coffee has a substantial impact on your blood pressure.